A typical author visit

 Headteacher Oakmere Primary School, Northants.

-As you can see, I write picture books as well as novels for young readers and teenagers.
+As you can see, I write picture books as well as novels for young readers.